 Official Curling Rules Book: [PDF Download Option]

-Indoor Curling Rules for Beginners Playing in the United Kingdom
+Indoor Kurling Rules for Beginners Playing in the United Kingdom